batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 The wizard is composed of steps, each of which contains one or more related choices along with information to help choose and simple navigation to go back to a previous step or cancel.
 See [here](https://vuetifyjs.com/en/components/steppers/) for an example "stepper" UI component with a progress bar naming the current and previous steps.
-To accomodate multiple steps, we will use a [vertical stepper](https://vuetifyjs.com/en/components/steppers/#vertical) with a dynamic rather than a fixes list of steps.
+To accomodate multiple steps, we will use a [vertical stepper](https://vuetifyjs.com/en/components/steppers/#vertical) with a dynamic rather than a fixed list of steps.

 > She is presented with the choice of SE or MP, with help in the form of both code and overview bullet points.
 She sees
 > `Try SE` and `Learn More` buttons under SE, and `Try MP` and `Learn More` under MP.
 The first progress element is shown naming